apache/ofbiz-framework/README.md

 `gradlew pullPlugin -PrepoUrl="http://www.example.com/custom-maven" -PrepoUser=myuser -PrepoPassword=mypassword -PdependencyId="org.apache.ofbiz.plugin:myplugin:0.1.0"`

+### Pull a source plugin

+Download a plugin from source control (currently subversion) and place it in the plugins directory.
+This is mostly useful when working on the trunk branch as it requires the latest version of a plugin

+`gradlew pullPluginSource -PpluginId=ecommerce`

 ### Install a plugin

 If you have a plugin called mycustomplugin and want to install it in OFBiz follow the